 The distro comes with a carefully pruned collection of pre-installed apps that’s been assembled to make the desktop experience more consistent and appealing to new Linux users.
 In fact, many of its most-used pre-installed apps have functional names like Mail, Music, Photos and Videos, which makes them easier to discover.

-The distro also has an onboarding app to help new users set up their installation. elementary OS also uses its own custom package manager to give users the opportunity to flesh out their installation without being inundated with options.
+The distro also has an onboarding app to help new users set up their installation. elementary OS also uses its own App Center.
+The latest version emphasizes app screenshots, as well as providing more information about the developer and how actively packages are maintained.
+Installation is via Flatpaks so it's very easy to toggle automatic app updates too.
 It takes a similar approach to system settings with its custom app that exposes the bare essentials instead of throwing an endless stream of toggles and switches.

 At first glance, Zorin OS comes off as just another Ubuntu-based distro.
 However, what makes it unique is the home-brewed Zorin Appearance app that tweaks the desktop environment to make it resemble Windows in both form and function.